 Because He has dealt bountifully with me.

 a.
-Because He has dealt bountifully with me: As David thought about it, he had good reason to rejoice and sing because God had been good to him.
+Because He has dealt bountifully with me: As David thought about it, he had good reason to rejoice and sing, because God had been good to him.
 If we will only think about it, every person on this earth has reason to rejoice, because in some way God has been good to everyone.

 b.
 He has dealt bountifully with me: What a transition!
-In the beginning of the Psalm, David was overwhelmed by his feelings and believed that God forgot him and was hiding from him.
+In the beginning of the psalm, David was overwhelmed by his feelings and believed that God forgot him and was hiding from him.
 He had trouble with God, with himself, and with others.
-Yet now he saw how God had dealt bountifully with him.
+Yet now he sees how God had dealt bountifully with him.
 Because his eyes were enlightened, David could now see God’s goodness, and what a change in perspective that was!

 i.
 Before God can enlighten our eyes, we must agree that we don’t see everything.
 We need to realize that our feelings are not giving us full and accurate information.
-But if we will do this, and cry out to the LORD, He will enlighten our eyes and bring us from a place of despair to a place of trust, joy, and confidence!
+But if we will do this, and cry out to the Lord, He will enlighten our eyes and bring us from a place of despair to a place of trust, joy, and confidence!

 ii. “[In times of trouble, the Lord] would with one Scripture or another, strengthen me against all; insomuch that I have often said, Were it lawful, I could pray for greater trouble, for the greater comfort’s sake.”
 (John Bunyan, cited in Spurgeon)